What Retail Suppliers Need to Know About Barcodes

 GTIN-8 Barcode

-GTIN8s are scanned in retail shops (so you won’t find these codes being read in warehouses) and are short 8 digit codes for use on small items, such as packs of chewing gum or my personal favourite, chocolate bars.
+GTIN8s are used in retail (as opposed to in distribution) and are short 8 digit codes for use on small items, such as packs of chewing

+gum or my personal favourite, chocolate bars.
+They used to be called EAN8s or UPCEs.
 8 digit barcodes are in short supply so you would need to ask GS1 specially.
-If you would like help printing GTIN-8 barcodes contact us for help.

 GTIN-12